hypherionmc/fdd-docs/installation/empty-config.md

     #Control where CHAT messages are delivered
     [messageDestinations.chat]
     #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
     channel = "CHAT"
     #Should the message be sent using EMBED style messages
     useEmbed = false
     #Embed Layout to use
     embedLayout = "default"
+    #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+    override = ""

     #Control where START messages are delivered
     [messageDestinations.start]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where STOP messages are delivered
     [messageDestinations.stop]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where JOIN messages are delivered
     [messageDestinations.join]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where LEAVE messages are delivered
     [messageDestinations.leave]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where ADVANCEMENT messages are delivered
     [messageDestinations.advancements]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where DEATH messages are delivered
     [messageDestinations.death]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where COMMAND messages are delivered
     [messageDestinations.commands]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where messages that match none of the above are delivered
     [messageDestinations.custom]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

 #Manage access to your server, similar to whitelisting
 [accessControl]